 Unity of Jacksonville Beach is my home church,” says Nada.
 “I attended my first Unity service at UJB, led by founder Rev. Dolores Vetter, at a time in my life when I was seeking a diverse, growing conscious community focused on practical Christianity, that supported my inter-faith beliefs of honoring each individual’s walk with the God of their understanding, and supported the Lakota “Mitakuye Oyasin” interconnectedness belief that we are all relatives, that we are One.
 I believe we all have a spark of Divine Light within and are a reflection of God.
 I will continue to do my best to reflect that love and light and support others as they walk their spiritual paths.
 I prefer to simply be called by my first name, ‘Nada.’
 ‘Nada’ means ‘hope’ and I was named for my Grandmother Hope.
 If I do no more than reflect hope to all I encounter, I am grateful.”

 Nada is grateful for time shared with her husband, Rick Wilkerson, and family.
 She enjoys hiking, spiritual studies, music, and nature photography.
 She can be reached at NadaUJB@gmail.com or by calling the Unity of Jacksonville Beach office at 904-246-1300 and via our contact form.

-In honor and memory of our founding Minister:
+In honor and memory of Unity of Jacksonville Beach’s founding Minister:

 Rev. Dolores Vetter was a Licensed Unity Teacher as well as an Independent Unity Minister and an Interfaith Minister.
 She served Unity ministries for over 30 years as a Speaker, Educational Director (for adults and youth), Director of Volunteer Services, Spiritual Counselor, and Teacher.
 Rev. Dolores founded two Unity Churches in New Jersey and Unity of Jacksonville Beach in Florida.
 She resided in Jacksonville, Florida, with her husband, Paul.